 Approximately half of all motorcycle crashes involve striking or being struck by another vehicle.
 Often times these crashes are due to a motorist not seeing a motorcycle and rider approaching and performing a maneuver that jeopardizes a rider.
 Drivers often provide comments such as “He came out of nowhere!!!” and “I never saw them before I turned!”
 Always look for vehicles and assume they do not see you.

-Find additional important rider safety tips and information from the Texas Department of Transportation’s “Look Twice” motorcycle safety campaign.
-Follow this link: Look Twice
+Find additional important rider safety tips and information from the Texas Department of Transportation’s “Share the Road” motorcycle safety campaign.

 Never Drink and Ride